think-mm/enblog/input/posts/2013/10-24-how-can-something-come-from-nothing.md

 ========

 Victor J. Stenger is an Emeritus Professor of Physics and Astronomy at the University of Hawaii and adjunct professor of philosophy at the University of Colorado.
 He is the author of twelve books including the 2007 <em>New York Times</em> bestseller <em>God: The Failed Hypothesis.
 How Science Shows That God Does Not Exist</em>.
 His latest book is <em>God and the Atom: From Democritus to the Higgs Boson</em>.
 He is also the President of Colorado Citizens for Science (CCFS), Research Fellow of Center for Inquiry (CFI) and Fellow of the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP).
 He is an honorary member of Mukto-Mona.

+*Moved to guest writer tag due to single post by the Author*

+Additional Tags:
+  - how can something come from nothing?
+  - universe from nothing
+  - philosophy
+  - literature